nibon/django-taxi/README.md

 # Example

-The example uses a model `MyModel` where we related the taxi terms using the field named `terms`.
+The example uses a model `TestModel` in app `django_app` where we related the taxi terms using the field named `terms`.
 We created a form that required that one shape is given and allow one or multiple colours set on the model instance.
 The form may be used as a regular `ModelForm` and also works fine in admin.